Our Verdict

 AWOL VISION LTV-2500 Wins

 Bottom Line: AWOL VISION LTV-2500 is the better choice.
-Offers comprehensive home theater with UST, Dolby Vision/Atmos, and wide color.
+It offers superior overall value, delivering an immersive home theater experience with Dolby Vision, Dolby Atmos, and a wider BT.

 Who Should Buy Which?